leochow6590/ENGG1340-Project/README.md

 ### Unique features:
 1. User have to set a password and enter the password everytime they access to the system.
+2. User will receive advices on spending money if the ratio of income to expense is too low.